 As the world becomes more focused on infants and the nutrition they need to grow well and develop a healthy brain, you might be wondering where sweet treats fit into the mix.

-The latest recommendations from the American Heart Association (AHA) is that babies and young toddlers should not receive any sweets in the first 2 years of life.
+The latest recommendations from the American Heart Association (AHA) say babies and young toddlers should not receive any sweets in the first 2 years of life.

-And, if your young child has eaten (or will eat) sweets, I don’t want you to feel terribly guilty, either.
+If your young child has eaten (or will eat) sweets, I don’t want you to feel terribly guilty, either.

-The Stats on Babies Eating Sweets
+The Lowdown on Sweets for Baby

-These statistics from the Feeding Infants and Toddlers Study in 2008 capture what’s going on in this area of nutrition for babies and young toddlers:
+These statistics from the most recent Feeding Infants and Toddlers Study (2018) capture what’s going on in this area of nutrition for babies and young toddlers:

-Between 18 and 20 months of age, the young toddler’s diet is more like the adult diet—similar to the foods you eat.
+Between 18 and 20 months of age, the young toddler’s diet is more like the adult diet, similar to the foods you eat.